august-andersen/ankibot/README.md

 ankibot
 ```

-ankibot scans the current directory, asks for a deck name and detail level, generates flashcards with Claude, and saves an `.apkg` file ready to import into Anki.
+ankibot scans the current directory, asks for a deck name and detail level, executes the workflow, and saves an `.apkg` file ready to import into Anki.
+Workflow:
+1. Classifies and extracts file contents with format-specific parsers and Claude vision for OCR/visual interpretation
+2. Content payloads are chunked into context-window-optimized batches
+3. Batches are sent to Claude via API with a system prompt and deck-specific context.
+Output is parsed, validated, and deduplicated.
+4. Cards are compiled into a styled Anki deck with formatting, tags, and a consistent note model, then packaged as an importable `.apkg` file.

 ## Supported File Types